 Large conference and event organizers—most of whom have already created their own apps—are moving rapidly to adopt and expand Smart Proximity Awareness.
 They are using it for everything from checking in and navigating the venue, to facilitating attendee networking and sending agenda changes.

-But events are just one of many areas that can benefit from Smart Proximity Awareness Technology solutions, from safety & security, emergency management and IoT, to scheduling, customer experience and others.
+But events are just one of many areas that can benefit from Smart Proximity Awareness Technology solutions, from safety & security, emergency management, to scheduling, customer experience and others.
 For more Smart Proximity Awareness Technology use case scenarios, visit the Sixgill Use Case Library.

 And for an in-depth look at how Smart Proximity Awareness Technology is turning mobility into an enterprise asset, download a free copy of the complete Sixgill white paper, The Power of Proximity.
 You can also download an Executive Summary.